 "The train has left the station."

-That's how Reejig CEO Siobhan Savage captures the shift confronting HR and business leaders today.
+That's how Reejig CEO Siobhan Savage captures the shift confronting workforce and business leaders today.

 In a recent webinar, Amy Wilson (former Head of Product at SAP SuccessFactors, now Product Advisor at Reejig), Josh Gosliner (VP of Product Strategy at SAP SuccessFactors), and Siobhan Savage came together.
 They unpacked the changes reshaping workforce strategy.

 Together, they made one thing clear.
-The future isn't just skills-based.
+The future isn't just capability-led.
 It's work-based.

 Here's what stood out.